joolstorrentecalo/gitlab-foss/doc/development/documentation/workflow.md

 ## AI-generated content

-Community members can make AI-generated contributions to GitLab documentation, provided they follow the guidelines in our [DCO or our CLA terms](https://about.gitlab.com/community/contribute/dco-cla/).
+You can make AI-generated contributions to GitLab documentation, provided you follow the guidelines in our [DCO or our CLA terms](https://about.gitlab.com/community/contribute/dco-cla/).

-GitLab team members must follow the guidelines documented in the [internal handbook](https://internal.gitlab.com/handbook/product/ai-strategy/ai-integration-effort/legal_restrictions/).

 ## Related topics